 Unfortunately, I seem to have misplaced the squirt ring (I think it’s probably in one of my suit pockets).
 So my childhood may be lost–but I still have the desire to drive across the country.
-I’m going to go as far west as Devil’s Tower, hopefully squirt someone in the face, and then head on back.
+I’m going to go as far west as Devil’s Tower, hopefully squirt someone in the face with my replacement ring, and then head on back.
 Suzy is meeting me in Minneapolis (by plane), thus avoiding 20 hours of driving on each end (honey, bring eye protection and a towel, ok?).

 At each stop, I’ll highlight a local dish, likely starting in Wisconsin with brats or curds.
 Then it’s on to Minneapolis (juicy lucies), up across North Dakota (fleischkuekle), down to South Dakota (kuchen), and finally on to Devil’s Tower (devil dogs).
 On the way back I hope to hit the Upper Peninsula (UP) of Michigan (pasties) and then on to Cleveland for sauerkraut balls (you can’t make this stuff up).